 If you do have a key that gets stuck in your lock, use that incident as a prompt to perform some routine maintenance on your locks.
 Take stock of all the exterior locks around your business — not just the one that ate your key — to make sure that they are in good working order.
 Finally, make sure you have one or more spare keys you can use if your primary key becomes warped or broken.

 When to Contact a Professional

 When your key gets stuck in a lock, there are many things you can try to attempt to remove it yourself.
 Hopefully, the steps we’ve explained above are all you need to keep your keys and locks in good working order.
 But, if you don’t have access to certain tools or you don’t have any luck with these steps, then it may be time to call a professional.
-A professional locksmith can remove the key and, if needed, repair or replace your locks, keeping you and your business safe and sound.
+A professional locksmith can remove the broken key from the lock and, if needed, repair or replace your locks, keeping you and your business safe and sound.

-What makes Ernie’s unique is that we have a brick-and-mortar location, giving our clients a place to walk in to obtain accurate — and free — estimates if they prefer face-to-face interaction above a phone call.
 Whether you’re a business owner interested in installing electrical access or master key systems or a homeowner looking to install new locks on your windows and doors, Ernie’s is the one for the job.